stream-protocol/stream-payments-monorepo/README.md

 16. **Marketplace:** Explore a diverse range of decentralized applications (dApps) within the dApps Marketplace, including Medusajs Plugins and other extensions, enriching business operations with innovative solutions.

-The **Stream**Payments™ Platform is more than a collection of services; it's a harmoniously interconnected ecosystem where each component plays a vital role in providing businesses with a holistic fintech and blockchain solution.
+The **StreamPayments™ Platform** is more than a collection of services; it's a harmoniously interconnected ecosystem where each component plays a vital role in providing businesses with a holistic fintech and blockchain solution.
 Whether you seek streamlined payments, powerful customer engagement tools, or robust financial services, StreamPayments™ is your gateway to optimizing financial operations and exploring the possibilities of Web3 payments.

 #### Project Documentation (early version)